dnlcrl/Pytomator/README.md

 ## Pre-requisites

-In order to compile Pytomator you must have OpenCV installed on your machine.
+In order to compile Pytomator you must be on OS X 10.8 or higher and have OpenCV installed on your machine.

 ### Install [OpenCV](http://opencv.org/) (with [Homebrew](http://brew.sh/))
 Run